 Within this framework, the Audit Committee’s duties include:

-The Audit Committee is composed of Marie-José Donsion (Chairwoman), José Arozamena and BWSA (represented by Marcia Freitas).
+The Audit Committee is composed of Ms Marie-José Donsion (Chairwoman), Brasil Warrant Administração de Bens e Empresas S.A (represented by Ms Marcia Freitas) et Mr. Didier Debrosse.

 The missions of the Nomination Committee are to assist the Board of Directors in the composition of the Company’s and its Group’s management bodies.